 I had been on Lassen for the first time this spring to ski down it.
 That day, there were only three of us on the entire mountain.
 I went up alone, but met two other skiers on top.
 They went down before me while I enjoyed the view from the top, leaving the whole mountain for me when I started my descent.
 (That trip is the subject of an unfinished post.)
 Such a change to see the wide snow bowls now wide scree bowls, the only remaining snow being a few large patches near the very top.

 The descent was fast and uneventful, easy on the wide trail with a bright full moon.
 Even as we neared the bottom, we passed other hikers just beginning their ascent.
 Paul somehow managed to stay awake to drive us home.
-I was exhausted from too little sleep the previous night and dozed on and off during the ride, while Emily and Ali slept in the back seat.
+I was exhausted from too little sleep the previous night and dozed on and off during the ride, while Emily and her friend slept in the back seat.

 This was the first adventure in a while that I didn’t do alone.
 It was nice to have friends to chat with on the trail, share food with on top and recount stories with the next day.
 It’s not that I want to do everything alone, per se, just that I often have a hard time finding people to go with.
 And, while I don’t especially mind adventuring alone, a trip like this, surrounded by warm people, reminds me I need to find and cultivate more adventure partners.